Sector-F-Labs/reservoir/book/src/chat-gipitty.md

    - Recent conversation history
 3. **Context Injection**: This context is provided to cgip as a system prompt
 4. **Enhanced Response**: cgip responds with awareness of your history
-5. **Response Storage**: The AI's response is stored for future context
+5. **Response Storage**: The LLM's response is stored for future context

 ## Advanced Configuration